Render Target: SSR

 Why should I use an IgG control in my IP experiment?

-When you use an IgG control, you will need to match the concentration to the concentration of primary antibody that you are using for pull-down for an accurate comparison.
+2. When using an IgG control, you will need to match the concentration to the concentration of primary antibody that you are using for pull-down for an accurate comparison.

 Was this article helpful?